angular/angular/aio/content/start/start-routing.md

 1. Open `product-list.component.html`.

-1. Update the `*ngFor` directive to read as follows.
-    This statement instructs Angular to iterate over the items in the `products` array and assigns each index in the array to the `productId` variable when iterating over the list.

 1. Modify the product name anchor to include a `routerLink` with the `product.id` as a parameter.
+    This modification assigns each index in the array to the `productId` variable when iterating over the list.

     <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.html" region="router-link">
     </code-example>